UD-CISC374/educational-game-project-sam-wekselblatt/egdd.md

 - Given an array of numbers, sort the array into ascending order.
 Show each step using a Bubble Sort.
 - Given an array of numbers, sort the array into ascending order.
 Show each step using a Selection Sort.
-- Given an array of numbers, sort the array into ascending order.
-Show each step using an Insertion Sort.

 # What sets this project apart?